 WIRED2014: NEXT GENERATION Main Stage speakers

-WIRED2014: Next Generation will feature a incredible range of inspiring speakers.
+WIRED2014: Next Generation featured an incredible range of inspiring speakers.
 From artists and musicians merging creativity and technology, to coders and designers finding new areas of exploration, you’re unlikely to find such a diverse line-up anywhere else.
-WIRED2014: Next Generation is an event designed to inspire young minds.
-Speakers include:
+Speakers included:

 Astronaut, European Space Agency

 The British astronaut – who will launch in 2015 – on the challenges of going to space

 The first Briton in space and the first woman to visit the Mir space station

 Signed to Island Records after making hit hip hop videos on YouTube

 Reigning F3 World Tour leader and the UK's freestyle champion for five years running

 One of the most successful beauty and fashion bloggers in the UK, with a million subscribers on YouTube

 Chief engineer on the British bid to travel at 1,000mph on land